Gdansk-Facade-excerpt

 But as we wandered through Gdańsk old town, I couldn’t help but be distracted by something else.

-“It’s all fake,” the lady at the tourist information office had bluntly proclaimed just minutes before our maiden walk into Old Town.
+“It’s all fake!” the lady at the tourist information office had bluntly proclaimed just minutes before our maiden walk into Old Town.
 “All the decoration is not real.
 It all sits on top of concrete Soviet buildings.”

-90% of Gdańsk was destroyed in WWII (then known as the “Free City of Danzig”), in fact, the first shots of the war were fired just a few miles away from the Old Town as Germany began their invasion into Poland.
+90% of Gdańsk was destroyed in WWII (then known as the “Free City of Danzig”); in fact, the first shots of the war were fired just a few miles away from the Old Town as Germany began their invasion of Poland.
 Following the end of the war, much debate existed over how to reconstruct the city.
 Harsh anti-German sentiment wanted to rid the city of all remnants of it (leading up to the war, Germans constituted the large majority of the population), but much debate continued over how to reconstruct it.
-An homage to the old days, and, which period?
+An homage to the old days, and which period?
 Modern architecture?
 Socialist realism (Soviet)?

 The result?
 A complete mix of old and new with a variety of influences within the structures, and the old world painted right on top.
 And, as another traveler suggested to us: “it’s kinda Disney-ish”.